prawnzyy/tp/docs/UserGuide.md

   ingredient.

 Restrictions:
-* Units used must be supported
+* Units used must be supported.
-* Quantity must be a positive number
+* Quantity must be a positive number.
 * If adding quantity to an ingredient that already exists, quantity conversions must be taken into account.
 If the unit of the ingredient which is already in the stock is in GRAM/KILOGRAM, it cannot be converted to PIECE and vice versa.

 Examples:
-* `add n/Flour q/1 u/kg` adds 1kg of Flour to the stock
+* `add n/Flour q/1 u/kg` adds 1kg of Flour to the stock.
-* `add n/Milk q/600 u/g` adds 600g of Milk to the stock
+* `add n/Milk q/600 u/g` adds 600g of Milk to the stock.

 Supported Units:
 | Unit     | Alias                                 |